If bladder cancer returns

 Sometimes bladder cancer does come back after treatment, which is known as a recurrence.
 If the cancer recurs, it can usually be removed while it is still in the early stages.
-This will require a separate cystoscopy under general anaesthetic.
-If this isn’t possible, your doctor may consider a removal of the bladder (cystectomy).
-Some people need other types of treatment, such as chemotherapy or radiation therapy.
+This will require a cystoscopy under general anaesthetic.
+If this isn’t possible, your doctor may consider removal of the bladder (cystectomy).
+Some people need other types of treatment, such as chemotherapy, immunotherapy or radiation therapy.

-The type of treatment you have will depend on the stage and grade of the cancer and your preferences.
+The treatment you have will depend on the stage, grade and risk category of the cancer and your preferences.

 Prof Dickon Hayne, UWA Medical School, The University of Western Australia, and Head, Urology, South Metropolitan Health Service, WA; BEAT Bladder Cancer Australia; Dr Anne Capp, Senior Staff Specialist, Radiation Oncology, Calvary Mater Newcastle, NSW; Marc Diocera, Genitourinary Nurse Consultant, Peter MacCallum Cancer Centre, VIC; Dr Peter Heathcote, Senior Urologist, Princess Alexandra Hospital, and Adjunct Professor, Australian Prostate Cancer Research Centre, QLD; Melissa Le Mesurier, Consumer; Dr James Lynam, Medical Oncologist Staff Specialist, Calvary Mater Newcastle and The University of Newcastle, NSW; John McDonald, Consumer; Michael Twycross, Consumer; Rosemary Watson, 13 11 20 Consultant, Cancer Council Victoria.

 The information on this page is also available for download.